-Perhaps the biggest reason why cockapoos and other species of dogs go through bouts of depression is moving into a new home.
-When they are first brought into a new environment it can be incredibly stressful for a dog, especially during the first months.
+The biggest reason cockapoos and other species of dogs go through bouts of depression is moving into a new home.
+It can be incredibly stressful for a dog when they are first brought into a new environment, especially during the first months.
 Fortunately, this kind of depression will eventually fade away as your new dog becomes available and familiar with their new home.
 If you feel that your new cockapoo puppy is finding it hard to settle in your home, there are some things you can do to make the process easier for him or her:

 - Take your new dog to local dog parks